thefuadeniola/solana_example_project/README.md

 additional instructions we want to pass to our program

 ## Scripts
 This is just a file containing scripts to connect npm to cargo.
-If you are following this same file structure, use paste [this](https://github.com/Coding-and-Crypto/Rust-Solana-Tutorial/blob/master/math-stuff/scripts/cicd.sh) into your scripts/cicd.sh. *change this after deploying yours*
+If you are following this same file structure, use paste [this](https://github.com/thefuadeniola/solana_example_project/blob/main/scripts/cicd.sh) into your scripts/cicd.sh.

 ## Typescript client files
 In our main.ts, we write the step by step process by which we create the data account we will interact with (this is because solana does not allow a program write to or edit data of an account it does not own);